1upvc/landj-starter-gatsby-cms/src/pages/products/index.md

 ---
 templateKey: 'product-page'
 path: /products
-title: Our Coffee
+title: Our Fritter
 image: /img/jumbotron.jpg
-heading: Great coffee with a conscience
+heading: A fritter with a bit of a kick
 description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+  On the road from Bangalore to Mysore in South India there is a town called Maddur.
 intro:
   blurbs:
     - image: /img/coffee.png